Stumblinbear/agui/docs/src/introduction.md

+> **Preface**
+>
+> This book (or guide, whatever you want to call it) does not always take itself seriously (I mean, the library is called `agui`, what did you expect?).
+This is largely because I (the writer) personally find the Rust ecosystem's documentation dreadfully dull at the best of times.
+Now, for core libraries, I understand it; I even appreciate it!
+It's important that core functionality is explained well, and explained in great detail, leaving no room for misinterpretation (a comma mustn't end up being the debate of the century).
+>
+> That said: I don't believe this library deserves to be treated in such a robotic manner.
+When building UIs, we no longer are just code monkeys, tasked with building things users will never directly interact with, hiding flaws in the deepest foundation only we can see.
+In here, we draw, we paint, we render.
+We, in effect, become artists ourselves; and a robotic artist is a starving artist.
+>
+> I've put personality in this book (guide) to reflect that reality.
+Why can't programming be fun?

 # Introduction

 **Agui** is a reactive UI library, built in pure Rust, made for pure Rust.
 It's inspired by Flutter and other reactive UI libraries, and almost more importantly: it's renderer-agnostic.
 There are a few basic concepts to learn, but if you come from a background of Flutter, React, Vue, or other similar libraries, you'll feel right at home.
 However, I'll explain for those that have never heard of them.